How does Anxiety cause Choking Sensations?

 Mild Choking Response:

 Have you ever taken prescription medication and felt that it didn’t completely dissolve in your stomach?
 Even though it’s harmless, that experience can make you feel like you’re choking or ready to choke.
-Anxious people may have excessive salivation or, as was already noted, they may just find it difficult to swallow without thinking about it because they are paying too much attention to how their throat feels.
+Anxious people may have excessive salivation or, as was already noted, may find it difficult to swallow without thinking about it because they are paying too much attention to how their throat feels.
 Food senses like it is around to choke you when this occurs, but it has now arrived in the swallowing tube and is only caught up just sufficient to give you the impression that you are about to suffocate.

 How to Reduce the Sense of Choking: